Persecution of Feyli Kurds in Ba'athist Iraq

-The persecution of the Feyli Kurds was a systematic persecution of Feylis by Saddam Hussein between 1970 and 2003.
+The persecution of Feyli Kurds or Feyli Kurdish genocide was a systematic persecution of Feylis by Saddam Hussein’s regime between 1970 and 2003.
 The persecution campaigns led to the expulsion, flight and effective exile of the Feyli Kurds from their ancestral lands in Iraq.
 The persecution began when a large number of Feyli Kurds were exposed to a big campaign by the regime that began by the dissolved RCCR issuance for 666 decision, which deprived Feyli Kurds of Iraqi nationality and considered them as Iranians.
 The systematic executions started in Baghdad and Khanaqin in 1979 and later spread to other Iraqi and Kurdish areas.

-An estimated 300,000–500,000 Feyli Kurds had been deported to Iran as a result of the persecution campaigns and at least 15,000 Feyli Kurds have disappeared.
+An estimated 300,000–500,000 Feyli Kurds had been deported to Iran as a result of the persecution campaigns and at least 25,000 Feyli Kurds have disappeared.
 Their remains have not been found.

 In 2011, the Iraqi Parliament voted to recognize the 1980 massacre of Feyli Kurds under the regime of Saddam Hussein as genocide.

 Forced deportations

+Feyli Kurds were very active during the 14 July Revolution and were close to Abdulkarim Qasim, himself half Feyli, and due to this they were hated by the Ba'athists from the beginning.
+Abdulkarim Qasim had given Iraqi citizenship to thousands of Feyli Kurds.
+By the time the Ba'athists were in power, most Feylis were Iraqi citizens or permanent residents.
+On April 2, 1980, a Feyli Kurd belonging to the Islamic Action Organization threw a grenade at Tariq Aziz when he visited Mustansiriya University in Baghdad and injured Tariq Aziz and several attendees.
+This was seen as the official reason why the Ba'ath Revolutionary Council gave the decree No. 666 on April 7, 1980, depriving Iraqis of foreign origin the right to citizenship.

 In 1969, the Iraqi government launched a campaign of forced deportation and exile targeting the Feyli Kurds.
 In 1970, more than 70,000 Feylis were deported to Iran and their citizenship was revoked.
 Prominent and high-level Feyli Kurdish merchants and academics in Baghdad were specifically targeted.
 Numerous disappearances and executions were reported by activists between 1970 and 1973.

 On 7 May 1980, Saddam Hussein signed decree number 666 which legalized and ordered the confiscation, forced deportation, exile and detention of Feyli Kurds.
 Saddam justified the decree by accusing Feyli Kurds of having "foreign origin" and "disloyalty to the people and father land and to the political and social principles of the Revolution".
-In the same year, the mass deportation of Feyli Kurds began in Baghdad and more than 300,000 Feyli Kurds were deported to Iran, many having had their property and official papers confiscated.
+In the same year, the mass deportation of Feyli Kurds began in Baghdad and more than 1.4 million Feyli Kurds were deported to Iran, many having had their property and official papers confiscated.
 The deportees were not allowed to take with them anything apart from the clothes they were wearing when they were picked up from their homes, schools, government offices, workplaces, shops and military units.
 Male adults were randomly detained and sent to the various Iraqi prisons.
 It is estimated that around 25,000 Feyli Kurds died due to captivity and torture.